 Follow these rules, and you should be rewarded with smooth, silky, and airy chocolate mousse instead of grainy and sad mousse with little chips of chocolate throughout.

 Difference Between Classic French Chocolate Mousse and American Versions

 Any recipe for chocolate mousse that you see that adds whipping cream (or whipped cream) is a more American version of chocolate mousse.

 Classic French chocolate mousse is enriched with egg yolks and lightened with whipped whites (meringue).
 A French chocolate mousse will be more intensely chocolatey since there is no dairy present to mute the chocolate flavor.

 The texture is also somewhat denser than a mousse that has whipped cream added to it.
 Still, it has a delicate texture that when paired with the intensely chocolate flavor is really hard to beat.

-The nice thing about this recipe is, since all the ingredients that can cause the chocolate to seize up in the first place are hot, seizing won’t be an issue at all.
+The nice thing about this recipe is, since all the ingredients that can cause the chocolate to seize up in the first place are hot, seizing should not be an issue at all.

 Thanks for spending some time with me today.
 I hope you’ve found this discussion of how to keep mousse from getting grainy helpful.